compas-dev/compas_fea/docs/.source/tutorial/07_material.rst

 Accessing/editing materials
 ===========================

 Data are stored and accessed through the attributes of the **Material** object and its string key.
-Data on any **Material** object can be changed as needed.
+Data on any **Material** object can be changed whenever needed.

 .. code-block:: python